blakeb211/article-sklearn-companions/README.md

 ```

 ### Place ingestion and feature engineering code in an ingestion script
 Hopefully this point is obvious by now.
 Place your code that creates ready-to-model pandas dataframes into functions inside of a script.
 A good name for this might be 'ingestion.py'.
-Call this script from all your notebooks and modeling scripts.
+Call this script from your notebooks and modeling scripts.
 Good names for the functions are 'make_frames' and 'make_cleaned'. *This way, ingestion or feature engineering code only needs to be changed in one place.
 Dependent code can simply be re-executed.*

 # Companion lib review
 * [Feature-Engine](https://github.com/feature-engine/feature_engine) provides tranformers that can be easier to use than